llama-bot/llama-bot-docs/docs/1-overview.md

 - [Setting up the Llama bot](/docs/bot/setting-up)
 - [Setting up the web interface](/docs/web-interface/setting-up)

+### I want to contribute!
+Where do I start?

+If you are a developer and want to contribute to the project, the [contribution guide](https://github.com/llama-bot/llama-bot/blob/master/CONTRIBUTING.md) should be a good place to start.

 ## Special thanks

 - `Dabidoo#9888 (265697563280146433)` for making the [colored logo](/img/logo.png)